Acerca de

 Meet Our Founder: Megan McNally

-Our Chief Strategist, Lead Consultant, and Managing Director, Megan is a Seattle-based attorney, strategy consultant, and community builder.
-She brings executive-level leadership and on-the-ground tactical experience to all aspects of organizational design, legal strategy, and corporate development.
-Our clients appreciate her empathy, humor, and collaborative approach whether strategizing the future or solving complex problems.
+Megan is a Seattle-based attorney, strategy consultant, and community builder.
+She brings executive-level leadership and on-the-ground tactical experience to all aspects of organizational strategy, design, and change management.
+Our clients appreciate her empathy, humor, and collaborative approach whether reimagining the future or solving complex problems getting in the way of impact today.
+Some call her a Board Whisperer for her ability to facilitate meaningful conversations in the board room that lead to better governance.

-Megan is a fierce advocate for gender equality.
-She is the founder of the The FBomb Breakfast Club - a peer support community of 5,000+ female founders and women business owners that earned a spot as a finalist for Geekwire Newcomer of the Year 2018.
+She is also a fierce advocate for gender equality.
+In 2017, Megan founded the The FBomb Breakfast Club - a peer support community of 5,000+ female founders and women business owners that earned a spot as a finalist for Geekwire Newcomer of the Year 2018.
 Female Founders Alliance (now Graham & Walker) honored her with its first Champion Advocate Award, Seattle Magazine named her a person of influence, and Seattle University School of Law recognized her as one of its notable alumni.
-In addition to being an active angel investor, Megan is proud to be a limited partner in several venture capital funds founded and led by women, including funds at Portfolia, First Row Partners, and Graham & Walker.
+In 2022, Megan co-founded FBomb Angels, a community dedicated to activating more women angel investors, and FBA Capital LLC, the backbone organization supporting its syndicated investments.

-Today she serves on the University of Washington Nonprofit Management Advisory Board, Washington Women Lawyers King County Chapter Board of Directors, and on multiple editorial and startup advisory boards.
-She has been featured in Geekwire, the Puget Sound Business Journal, Seattle Lawyer, and more, and is a frequent speaker on leadership, community, and the power of failure.
-She is a two-time winner of The Moth storytelling competition, including one story slam and one grand slam.
+Today Megan serves on the University of Washington Nonprofit Management Advisory Board, remains actively involved in the Seattle University School of Law alumni community, and is a frequent startup advisor and nonprofit legal volunteer.
+She has been featured in Geekwire, the Puget Sound Business Journal, Seattle Lawyer, and more, and is a frequent speaker on leadership, learning, and the power of community.
+She is a two-time winner of The Moth storytelling competition.

-Megan is a zealous sports fan, a brunch aficionado, and a novice whale watcher.
+Megan is a zealous sports fan, a brunch aficionado, and a lover of public libraries.